-Infrastructure work for the Limekiln project in Scotland and the Apuiat project in Québec is progressing according to schedule, and turbine assembly is underway.
-Commissioning of these projects is scheduled for the end of 2024.
+Infrastructure work continues on the Apuiat project in Québec and the Limekiln project in Scotland.
+Their commissioning is planned for the end of 2024.

-The Corporation has the necessary strengths to capitalize on development opportunities when they arise in France, due to its long-standing presence in the region and in-depth market knowledge.
+The Corporation has the necessary strengths to capitalize on development opportunities when they arise in France, due to its long-standing presence in the region and its in-depth market knowledge.
 Building on these achievements, Boralex is actively participating in the tendering process for the construction of wind farms in France.
-Boralex is also actively involved in negotiating contracts directly with electricity-consuming businesses seeking to obtain renewable energy and to secure future supply conditions.
-For the 2021-2026 period, the RFP process in France aims to award all feed-in premium contracts in tranches of 925 MW each, twice a year.
+Boralex is also actively involved in negotiating contracts directly with electricity-consuming businesses seeking to source renewable energy and secure future supply conditions.
+For the period from 2021 to 2026, the tender process in France aims to award all feed-in premium contracts in tranches of 925 MW each, twice a year.